CURO: Curriculum Learning for Relative Overgeneralization: Experimental Results

 \section{Experimental Results}

-In this section, we present our experimental results on the cooperative predator-prey tasks similar to one proposed by~\citet{son2019qtran} and on the challenging StarCraft Multi-Agent Challenge (SMAC)~\cite{samvelyan2019starcraft} benchmark.
-To validate our approach CURO, we apply it to QMIX and refer to our method as CURO-QMIX.
-We compare CURO-QMIX against different state-of-the-art multi-agent value-based methods, including QMIX~\cite{rashid2020monotonic}, WQMIX ~\cite{rashid2020weighted}, and QPLEX~\cite{wang2021qplex}.
+In this section, we present our experimental results on three multi-agent domains.
+To validate CURO, we apply it to both value-based and policy gradient MARL algorithms.
+For the former, we apply CURO to QMIX~\citep{rashid2020monotonic}, an off-policy method working only for discrete cooperative tasks, and refer to our method as CURO-QMIX.
+For the latter, we apply CURO to HAPPO~\citep{kuba2021trust}, and HATRPO~\citep{kuba2021trust}, which are both on-policy methods, and refer to our methods as CURO-HAPPO and CURO-HATRPO, respectively.
+We compare these against baseline MARL algorithms including QMIX, HAPPO, HATRPO, WQMIX~\citep{rashid2020weighted}, and QPLEX~\citep{wang2021qplex}.
 For evaluation, all experiments in this section are carried out with $5$ different random seeds.
-In each figure, the median performance across $5$ random seeds is plotted and the $25-75\%$ percentiles is shown shaded, similar to ~\cite{samvelyan2019starcraft}.
-More details about the reward functions of the source tasks selected by CURO in each domain are included in Appendix~\ref{experimental setup}.
+More experimental details are included in the Appendix.